dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 ### Data lineage

-Data lineage can be super relevant for architectures like the [data vault architecture](https://www.data-vault.co.uk/what-is-data-vault/) or when troubleshooting.
+Data lineage can be extremely relevant for architectures like the [data vault architecture](https://www.data-vault.co.uk/what-is-data-vault/) or when troubleshooting.
 The data vault architecture is a data warehouse that large organizations use when representing the same process across multiple systems, which adds data lineage requirements.
 Using the pipeline name